Advaya24/vision-dqn/README.md

 ```

 ### Pretraining DCGAN
 Open the dcgan-atari-train.ipynb on Google Colab with GPU runtime and run all blocks.
-It should save checkpoints in the temporary folder on Colab, from which the Discriminator checkpoint path must be assigned as \<dcgan_path\>
+It should save checkpoints in the temporary folder on Colab, from which the Discriminator checkpoint path must be assigned as \<dcgan_path\>.